 Your vacancy advertising strategy has a significant impact on your recruitment process, so you should post your open positions in a few places.
-You can advertise vacancies on job sites local to the area, such as Belmopan Belize.
+You can advertise vacancies on job sites local to the area.
 Amandala is a popular newspaper in the country that offers a classifieds section for posting job openings.

 Your strategy may also include advertising on social media.
 With a few different posting areas, you can reach different audiences and find talent that aligns with your positions’ needs.

 The first step in the hiring process is creating your employment contract.
 While the country’s labor laws allow for verbal agreements in many circumstances, it’s wise to write out your terms to make them clear.
 Your contract should include information such as the nature of employment, wages, termination policies, and benefits included with the position.